NIH-NEI/LipidUnet/README.md

 ## Installation and setup

-The binary distribution is currently available for Windows x64 only, it comes in form of a .zip archive `LipidNet-X.X.X.zip`.
-Simply unzip it into a local directory, navigate there, find `LipidNet.bat` and double-click on it.
+The binary distribution is currently available for Windows x64 only, it comes in form of a .zip archive `LipidUnet-X.X.X-Win64.zip`.
+Simply unzip it into a local directory, navigate there, find `LipidUnet.bat` and double-click on it.
 You may also want to create a shortcut for it (Rigth-click, then *Create Shortcut*) and then move it to your desktop.

-If your system has a GPU compatible with CUDA 11.3, the application will automatically take advantage of it.
+If your system has a GPU compatible with CUDA 11, the application will automatically take advantage of it.
-You don't need to i	nstall CUDA itself, it comes with the packaging.
+You don't need to install CUDA youself, it comes with the packaging.

 <img src="assets/app_main.png" width="640" height="418" />